Gankra/thesis/thesis.md

 dereferenced pointers are allocated, and iterators need to agree with the collection they iterate.
 This is the kind of trust we will be focusing on for the bulk of this work.

-Although we won't be exploring this, trust may also have a probabilistic nature.
-One may expect that inputs are usually small or mostly duplicates.